openstack/api-site/firstapp/source/block_storage.rst

 .. todo:: (For nick: Restructure the introduction to this chapter to
           provide context of what we're actually going to do.)

 By default, data in OpenStack instances is stored on 'ephemeral' disks.
-These disks stay with the instance throughout its lifetime, but when the instance is terminated, that storage and all the data stored on it disappears.
+These disks remain with the instance throughout its lifetime.
+When you terminate the instance, that storage and all the data stored on it disappears.
 Ephemeral storage is allocated to a single instance and cannot be moved to another instance.

 This section introduces block storage, also known as volume storage, which provides access to persistent storage devices.
 You interact with block storage by attaching volumes to running instances just as you might attach a USB drive to a physical server.
 You can detach volumes from one instance and reattach them to another instance and the data remains intact.
 The OpenStack Block Storage (cinder) project implements block storage.

-Though you might have configured Object Storage to store images, the Fractal application needs a database to track the location of and parameters that were used to create images in Object Storage.
+Though you might have configured Object Storage to store images, the Fractal application needs a database to track the location of, and parameters that were used to create, images in Object Storage.
 This database server cannot fail.

-If you are an advanced user, consider how you might remove the database from the architecture and replace it with Object Storage metadata (then contribute these steps to :doc:`craziness`).
-Other users can continue reading to learn how to work with block storage and move the Fractal application database server to use it.
+If you are an advanced user, think about how you might remove the database from the architecture and replace it with Object Storage metadata, and then contribute these steps to :doc:`craziness`.

+Otherwise, continue reading to learn how to work with, and move the Fractal application database server to use, block storage.

 Basics
 ~~~~~~

-Later on, we'll use a Block Storage volume to provide persistent storage for
+Later on, you will use a Block Storage volume to provide persistent
-the database server for the Fractal application.
-But first, learn how to
+storage for the database server for the Fractal application.
+But
-create and attach a Block Storage device.
+first, learn how to create and attach a Block Storage device.

 .. only:: dotnet